zyeeda/install-opencv/README.md

 since that's the last stable build script before OpenCV 3.0.0.

-The master branch now builds OpenCV 3.0.0 from GitHub, so you can consider this experimental until the OpenCV build is solid.
+The master branch now builds OpenCV 3.0.0 from GitHub, so you can consider this experimental until the OpenCV build is release quality.
 TBB option causes compile failure on x86_64 and I posted a [question](http://answers.opencv.org/question/40544/opencv-300-alpha-build-failure-with-tbb) on OpenCV questions if you want see the log output.
 I opened a ticket if you want to [track](http://code.opencv.org/issues/3900) the defect.
 It appears related to using